flaf/miscellaneous/puppet/modules/monitoring/README.md

 ```

 Then, once that all checkpoint resources are recorded in
-Puppetdb (in other words once that each node of you
+Puppetdb (in other words once that each node of your
 infrastructure has made its puppet run), you can generate
 all the Nagios configuration **on the puppetserver** with: